 In a compliance review of 114 of HSC's NIH-funded research projects, HSC determined that weaknesses existed in its reporting and certification of time and effort performed by researchers on NIH-funded projects, which weaknesses caused HSC to be non-compliant with certain regulatory and/or sponsor-imposed obligations.
-In January, 2017, HSC disclosed to NIH the results of its review of NIH-funded research projects, and offered to repay to NIH \$8.72 million of previously received research grant funding.
-NIH has referred the matter to the Department of Justice in Dallas, and discussions aimed at a resolution of the matter are ongoing.
+In January 2017, HSC disclosed to NIH the results of its review of NIH-funded research projects, and offered to repay to NIH \$8.72 million of previously received research grant funding.
+NIH referred the matter to the Department of Justice in Dallas, and the parties have executed a settlement agreement that requires HSC to repay \$13,073,000 by February 25, 2018.
 HSC accrued a loss of \$8.72 million in fiscal year 2016 related to the repayment offer.
-HSC believes it is reasonably possible that the government will require HSC to pay an additional penalty in the amount of 50% to 100% of the repayment amount to resolve the matter.